javier-de-juan/mafia-code-test/README.md

 ## Disclaimer

 This is the proposal made by [Javier De Juan](https://www.javierdejuan.es).
 It could be improved or maybe even is not correct.
-Debug the code and make a PR if you considere it.
+Debug the code and make a PR if you consider it.
 Would be appreciated.

 Thanks for your time.